MIDIfactory/NGS_HCV/README.md

 # 4. Output files

-There is 7 output files:
+There are 7 output files:

-- **df_all_ref_pos_all_aa_prevalence.csv:**
+- **1) df_all_ref_pos_all_aa_prevalence.csv:**

-An excel file that reports the amino-acids prevalences respect to the total number of reads mapped based on reference position.
-The table reports also the coverage of each position and the prevalence of deletions.
+An excel file reporting the amino-acids prevalences compared to the total number of mapped reads based on the reference positions.
+Table also reports coverage of each position and the prevalence of deletions.

-- **df_all_ref_pos_aa_ins_prevalence.csv**
+- **2) df_all_ref_pos_aa_ins_prevalence.csv**

-an excel file that reports only the prevalence of insertions based on reference positions.
-The table reports also the the total percentage of reads that have insertions in a position respect to the total number of reads mapped and their absolute frequency.
+An excel file reporting only the prevalence of insertions based on reference positions.
+Table also reports percentage of reads that have insertions in a position compared to the total number of mapped reads and their absolute frequency.

-- **df_rule_set**
+- **3) df_rule_set**

-portion of the rule set that reports all the relevant resistance-associated mutations founded in the reads (based on gene and genotype), the related drugs, the effect (possible resistant or resistant) and the reference from scientific literature.
+Portion of the rule set reporting the relevant resistance-associated mutations founded among the reads (based on gene and genotype), related drugs, effect (possible resistant or resistant) and the reference from scientific literature.

-- **df_rules_found_vs_prevalences**
+- **4) df_rules_found_vs_prevalences**

-This file is a table that reports the relevant mutations founded with their associated prevalences.
-If -tv argument has been specified, the mutation under the chosen threshold are not considered.
+This file is a table reporting relevant mutations founded among their associated prevalences.
+If -tv argument was specified, mutations whithin the chosen threshold are not considered.

-- **drugs_resistant_and_susceptible**
+- **5) drugs_resistant_and_susceptible**

-a text file that reports the list of drugs for which the virus can be resistant or susceptible.
+A text file reporting list of drugs that virus can be resistant or susceptible to.

-- **The raw SAM file before processing.**
+- **6) The raw SAM file before processing.**

-- **log_file:**
+- **7) log_file:**

-a text file that reports details about the operations performed by the pipeline.
-It reports the total number of reads in the SAM file, the number of reads correctly mapped and analyzed.
-It reports all the possible errors that can occur during the running of the pipeline.
-It reports also the different warnings that can inform the user about biological aspects emerged during the processing.
-For example it informs the user about a low mapping percentage , when the number of reads mapped is below the 50%.
-If no relevant mutations is founded, the output includes only a warning message that advises the user and the output files 1,2,6,7.
-The other files remains empty.
+A text file reporting details about operations performed by the pipeline.
+It reports total number of reads in the SAM file, number of reads correctly mapped and analyzed.
+It reports all the possible errors that can occur while running the pipeline.
+It also reports various warnings that can informs user about biological aspects emerged during the processing.
+For example, it informs user about a low mapping percentage when the number of mapped reads is below 50%.
+If no relevant mutations are founded, output only includes a warning message advising the user and output files are 1,2,6,7.
+The other files remain empty.